-- I am thirty-five years old, and have spent over twenty of those years with a web presence.
+- I am thirty-seven years old, and have spent over twenty of those years with a web presence.

 - I live in Jersey City, NJ, with my wife and my cat.
 I grew up around Ithaca, but have lived in the NYC area since 2003.

 - I am the Associate Director of Web Communications for Weill Cornell Medicine.
 I have been with Weill Cornell since 2004 in a wide range of capacities.
 Previously, I was briefly a fixture at Freeverse Software.

 - I am a soccer enthusiast and retired sports journalist.
 I wrote for Gothamist, focusing on the NYC soccer scene.
 I also helped moderate /r/MLS, an MLS-focused subreddit, for four years.

 - I am a Cornell graduate, Class of ’02.